 Making matters worse, there was a 289 percent increase in hospital visits that are phencyclidine-related in people aged 18 to 40.
 From a figure of 3,643 in 2005, it leaped to a total of 14,175 in 2011 alone.
 Another astonishing finding is that 69 percent of these visits were from the male segment of the population.

 Notwithstanding the statistics, the report also states that additional knowledge regarding the various risks that PCP brings could greatly help health care workers.
 This is particularly true for medical teams that are at the forefront of emergency care.
 This could ensure that patients who come into an emergency room due to this illegal substance can obtain the appropriate treatment and care that they need.
+In this way, the number of PCP hospital visits can decrease.

 Other people state that they use PCP to induce feelings of invulnerability and the numbing effect on their minds.
 What these people do not know is that the prolonged use of PCP also has consequences aside from its short-term effects.